University Syllabus Policy

 - Fire Drill Policy: In compliance with the law, McNeese State University will periodically conduct fire drills. https://www.mcneese.edu/policy/fire-drill-policy/

 - COVID-19: The University’s policies and protocols for responding to the COVID-19 pandemic are focused on maintaining a safe and healthy campus environment.
-The plans align with federal, state and local guidelines.
-Safety requirements include good hygiene, including frequent hand washing and wearing a face mask or covering inside all classrooms and labs unless six-feet or greater spacing can be achieved.
+The plans align with federal, state, and local guidelines.
+Safety requirements include good hygiene, including frequent hand-washing and wearing a face mask or covering inside all campus buildings.
 The University expects all employees and students to comply with these protocols.
-Failure to comply with these safety requirements can result in disciplinary action and students may be removed from class.
+Failure to comply with these safety requirements can result in disciplinary action and students may be removed from class and redirected to online instruction.
 For updates and information on COVID-19, visit https://www.mcneese.edu/coronavirus/.

 - Technology Policy: While McNeese strives to provide access to computer labs and other technology, it is the student’s responsibility to ensure adequate access to the technology required for a course.
 This may include access to a computer (not Chromebooks, iPads, etc.), webcam, internet, adequate bandwidth, etc. This requirement is a standard expectation for all courses regardless of initial course delivery format.